John Perry Turner was born on March 11, 1868 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

 Daughter Marjorie Marie Turner (1927- ? ) was born on Oct.
 13, 1927 in Lick Hill, Butler County.
 On Aug.
 3, 1946, in nuptials held in the parsonage of Butler's St. Paul's Reformed Church, she was joined in wedlock with her first husband, William Henry McCune (Feb.
 6, 1928- ? ), son of William and Irene McCune.
 Reported the Butler Eagle, "With her gown of white satin, the bride chose to carry a bouquet of white lilacs, gladioli and astors.
 She had the traditional something old, something new, something borrwed and something blue."
 William was employed at the time of marriage by Keystone Chevrolet Company in New Castle.
 The couple bore two offspring, Debora Sarver and Dennis William McCune.
 Evidence suggests that the couple divorced.
 For two decades, Marjorie was employed by the County of Butler in the Tax Claim Bureau and the Personal Property Division of the Tax Assessment Office.
 In 1975, she married again t Robert Christie ( ? - ? ).
 Her final address was 78 Maple Drive in Renfrew, PA.
 She passed into eternity in her home at the age of 78 on July 31, 2006.
 An obituary noted that she was survived by four grandchildren and nine great-grandchildren.
 Her funeral was led by Rev. Robert C. Huber of North Street Christian Church, with burial in Butler County Memorial Park.

 Daughter Iris P. Turner (1929-2018) was born on June 24, 1929 in a home at the corner of Fairview and Morton Avenue in Butler, Butler County, PA.
 She was baptized at the age of 14 on April 9, 1944 in the North Street Christian Church.
 At the age of 21, on June 16, 1951, she married James Nelson Wood (Jan.
-28, 1926-2018), son of Horatio and Marnie (Yarnell) Wood.
+28, 1926-2018), son of Horatio and Malinda (Lance) Wood.
 The wedding was held in the family church.
-They dwelled in Butler and were the parents of Judith Starr and David N. Wood.
-Circa 1970, they may have dwelled in Williamsport, Lycoming County, PA.
+They dwelled in Butler and were the parents of Judith Lynn Starr and David N. Wood.
+Circa 1970, they dwelled in Loyalsock Township, Lycoming County, PA.
 Said the Butler Eagle, "She was a longtime member of the First United Methodist Church and their Quilters Group.
 Iris was an accomplished seamstress.
 Her past times included needlework, quilting, reading, and spending time with her family."
-They endured the untimely passing of their son-in-law Stephen Arnold Starr.
+They endured the untimely passing of their son-in-law Stephen Alfred Starr.
 Sadly, James and Iris died just a month apart.
 He entered eternity on Feb.
-17, 2018, and Iris succumbed at the VNA Hospice in Butler on March 21, 2018.
-Rev. Barbara Stoehr, of the family church, preached the funeral sermon.
+17, 2018, at the age of 92, and Iris succumbed at the VNA Hospice in Butler after a lengthy battle with cancer on March 21, 2018.
+Rev. Barbara Stoehr, of the family church, conducted the funeral service.
 Burial followed in Butler County Memorial Park.

-Daughter Twila Susie Turner (1931- ? ) was born on March 14, 1931 in Lick Hill, Butler County.
+Daughter Twila Susie "Tillie" Turner (1931-2020) was born on March 14, 1931 in Lick Hill, Butler County.
 When she was age 18, on March 8, 1950, she was baptized in the North Street Christian Church in Butler.
 Then on Sept.
-5, (?), she was united in holy matrimony with Chester Leo Cypher (Sept.
-20, 1931- ? ).
+5, 1953, when she was 22 years of age, she was united in holy matrimony with Chester Leo Cypher (Sept.
+20, 1931-living).
 Their wedding mass was celebrated in St. Paul's Roman Catholic Church.
 The children born to this union were Jeffrey Grey Cypher, Carey Lee Cypher, Scott Bradley Cypher and Elizabeth Susan Cypher.
-The Cyphers have resided in Medina, OH.
+The Cyphers relocated to Medina, OH.
+A licensed physical therapist, Chester opened a private office in the Medina Medical Art Building in the fall of 1966 and advertised his services in the Medina County Gazette.
+Twila assisted as manager of his office.
+Chester helped to found Medina Pee Wee Football, with Twila helping by operating the concession stand.
+She also liked to bake, cook from scratch, draw and music, and she and Chester attended big band and other musical dances together for 67 years.
+The couple attended first Christian Church of Medina, with Twila singing in the church choir.
+They also held a membership in the Black River Comedy Club of Homerville.
+Sadly, at the age of 89, Twila succumbed to the angel of death on Dec.
+22, 2020.

 Daughter Vivian Sue Turner (1939-2015) was born on Dec.
 29, 1939 in the family's residence at 325 Wagner Avenue in Butler.
 As a girl, she attended the North Street Christian Church and was baptized on Easter 1951.
 She received a bachelor's degree in pharmacy in 1962 from the University of Pittsburgh.
 Over the years, she was employed in the pharmacy of Butler Memorial Hospital.
 Later, she joined the Veterans Administration health care facility in Butler and retired from the position on Jan.
 28, 2000.
 In 1961, when she was 22, Vivian was joined in wedlock with Kenneth William Kalberer (Feb.
 3, 1938-1971), son of Walter Adolph and Ruth Ann Elizabeth (Rodler) Kalberer of Pittsburgh.
 Dr. N. Quentin Gray performed the nuptials, with a reception held in the North Street Christian Church.
 News of their wedding was printed in the Pittsburgh Post-Gazette.
 They were the parents of Kenneth Jay Kalberer and Kristianne Ovenshine.
 Kenneth underwent Air Force ROTC training at Stewart Air Force Base in Tennessee in 1959.
 After his military assignment ended, he received a bachelor's degree in engineering in 1961 from the University of Pittsburgh.
 The couple's home was at 413 Alice Street in the Knoxville neighborhood of Pittsburgh.
 Grief blanketed the family when Kenneth's body was found in the Monongahela River on Nov.
 4, 1971, reported by "crewmen on a passing riverboat," said the Pittsburgh Press.
 A report in the Pittsburgh Post-Gazette said that "Police were investigating the cause of death and they report the body had not been in the water long when found near the Monongahela parking wharf below the Smithfield Street Bridge."
 He was only 33 at death.
 Interment was made in Pittsburgh's Birmingham Cemetery.
 In retirement, Vivian worked as secretary of her longtime church.
 Said the Butler Eagle, "At the church, she served as a deaconess and was active in various ministries.
 Vivian enjoyed spending time with her family, cross-stitching, water aerobics, tennis, reading, audio book listening and Bible study."
 She also traced her family genealogy and attended one of our national Minerd-Minard-Miner-Minor Reunions.
 She died on June 18, 2015.
 Rev. Bob Huber preached the funeral sermon, held at North Street Christian Church.
 Burial was in Butler County Memorial Park, with the Eagle printing an obituary.

 Daughter Margaret Mary "Peggy" Turner (1941-1990) was born on April 27, 1941 in the family dwelling at 325 Wagner Avenue in Butler.
 At the age of 13, she was baptized in the North Street Christian Church in Butler.
-At the age of about 19, Peggy was united in marriage with Wayne Thoma (Aug.
-24, ?- ? ), son of Paul Thoma.
-Their nuptials were held in St. John's Catholic Church of Cabot, PA.
+At the age of about 19, Peggy was united in marriage with Wayne R. Thoma (Aug.
+24, 1938-2019), son of Paul and Dorothy (Geibel) Thoma Sr. Their nuptials were held in St. John's Catholic Church of Cabot, PA.
 The couple bore four children -- Timothy Robert Thoma, Tammy Thoma, William Samuel Thoma and Matthew Thoma.
+For years, Wayne owned and co-operated Thoma Meat Market in Saxonburg, Butler County.
+In his free time he liked to square dance and hunt, especially in Africa, Alaska, British Columbia and Colorado.
 Sadly, at the age of 49, on Aug.
 7, 1990, she passed into eternity at her home on Grohman Road in Butler.
 Interment was in St. Marys' Cemetery in Herman, PA.
+Wayne survived his bride by 29 years and maintained a home in Butler.
+He wedded a second time to Ruth Dorenkamp ( ? - ? ).
+She brought two stepchildren to the second union, Steve Dorenkamp and Danny Dorenkamp.
+He surrendered to the spectre of death at the age of 80 on June 12, 2019, as a patient in Butler Memorial Hospital.
+Rev. Bob Huber, pastor of North Street Christian Church, officiated the funeral service.
+Interment of the remains was in St. Mary's Cemetery in Herman, PA.

-She married Stewart R. Brown (Aug.
-19, 1907-1959), son of John and Elizabeth (Frost) Brown of Syracuse, NY.
+Susie eventually married one of the boarders in her father's home, Stewart R. Brown (Aug.
+19, 1907-1959), son of John and Elizabeth (Frost) Brown of Richfield/Syracuse, NY.
+His first name also has been spelled "Steward."
 She was four years older than her groom.
+His occupation in 1930 was as a "hook on" in a steel mill.

-The couple were the parents of James Brown, Betty Jane Brown, Joan Brown, John Brown, Robert Brown and Thomas Brown.
+The couple were the parents of John Stewart Brown, James Samuel Brown, Joan Margaret Brown and Robert Earl Brown.

 At the age of 51, having suffered for a decade from pulmonary tuberculosis, Stewart died at home on Jan.
 10, 1959.
 Burial was in Rose Hill Cemetery.